Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

 Notice of meeting.

-In accordance with the Federal Advisory Committee Act, the CDC announces the following meeting for the Subcommittee for Procedure Reviews (SPR) of the Advisory Board on Radiation and Worker Health (ABRWH).
+In accordance with section 10(a)(2) of the Federal Advisory Committee Act (Pub.
+L. 92-463), the Centers for Disease Control and Prevention (CDC), announces the following meeting for the Subcommittee on Procedures Review (SPR) of the Advisory Board on Radiation and Worker Health (ABRWH).
 This meeting is open to the public, but without a public comment period.
 The public is welcome to submit written comments in advance of the meeting, to the contact person below.
 Written comments received in advance of the meeting will be included in the official record of the meeting.
-The public is also welcome to listen to the meeting by joining the audio conference (information below).
-The audio conference line has 150 ports for callers.
+The public is also welcome to listen to the meeting by joining the teleconference at the USA toll-free, dial-in number at 1-866-659-0537; the pass code is 9933701.
+The conference line has 150 ports for callers.

 Audio Conference Call via FTS Conferencing.
 The USA toll-free dial-in number is 1-866-659-0537; the pass code is 9933701.